DreamCS: Geometry-Aware Text-to-3D Generation with Unpaired 3D Reward Supervision: Methodology

 \textbf{Adaptive Mesh Fusion.} Meshes produced above are often structurally incompatible with the input requirements of our reward model, RewardCS which expects meshes partitioned into 256 non-overlapping patches, each with 64 faces.
 To address this, we propose an adaptive mesh fusion algorithm that simplifies and reorganizes mesh topology while preserving geometric fidelity.

 The algorithm iteratively merges adjacent faces using two criteria: (1) similarity in face normals and (2) topological adjacency (shared vertex).
 When two faces share a vertex and exhibit high normal similarity, we construct a new face using the shared vertex and one additional vertex from each original face.
 When two faces share an edge and have highly aligned normals, a new face is formed using the edge and a third vertex from either face.
 This fusion process reduces mesh complexity while maintaining fine structural details.
-Importantly, the entire fusion algorithm is differentiable and integrated into the training loop, maintaining gradient flow and supporting end-to-end learning.
+Importantly, the entire fusion algorithm is differentiable and integrated into the training loop, maintaining gradient flow and supporting end-to-end learning. \re{We validate our proposed adaptive mesh fusion method on mesh geometric fidelity in Appendix~\ref{app:amf}.}

 \textbf{Progressive Reward Guidance}.
 To ensure faithful 3D generation, DreamCS integrates RewardCS through progressive guidance.
-At each optimization step, the current differentiable mesh --- produced via our differentiable meshization module --- is evaluated by the RewardCS model $r_{\wm}$, which provides a gradient-based signal reflecting its geometric plausibility and alignment with the input prompt.
+At each optimization step, the current differentiable mesh -- produced via our differentiable meshization module -- is evaluated by the RewardCS model $r_{\wm}$, which provides a gradient-based signal reflecting its geometric plausibility and alignment with input prompt.

-Let the 3D generation be parameterized by an implicit representation \(\psi\).
-At each optimization step, the mesh \(d(\psi)\) derived from \(\psi\) via DMTet is evaluated by the reward model \(r_{\wm}\) to assign a scalar score that reflects mesh’s quality w.r.t. the input prompt \(c\).
-The optimization objective is defined as: \begingroup \endgroup where \(\mathcal{L}_{\text{SDS}}\) is vanilla score distillation loss~\cite{dreamfusion}, and \(\alpha\) gradually increases to strength the reward signal.
-Rather than applying a fixed reward weight throughout training, we use a coarse-to-fine scheduling strategy: early in training, \(\alpha\) is kept low to allow broad exploration of shape space; later, it increases to enforce stricter alignment with the preferences encoded in RewardCS.
-This dynamic schedule encourages diversity in the early stages and precise refinement in the later stages.
+Let the 3D generation be parameterized by an implicit representation \(\psi_t\).
+At each optimization step $t$, the mesh \(d(\psi_t)\) derived from \(\psi_t\) via DMTet is evaluated by the reward model \(r_{\wm}\) to assign a scalar score that reflects mesh’s quality w.r.t. the input prompt \(c\), which provides a gradient guidance signal based on the geometry of mesh vertices and flows back to the implicit field via mesh structure.
+Because RewardCS guidance derives from the high-level geometric properties of the mesh, it acts as a structural prior that promotes global geometric coherence and semantic alignment.

+The optimization objective at optimization step $t$ is defined as: \begingroup \endgroup where \(\mathcal{L}_{\text{SDS}}\) is vanilla score distillation loss~\citep{dreamfusion}, and \(\alpha(t)\) is a weighting function.